-All entities of Société Générale Group abide by European and French regulations, in addition to their local obligations.
-Furthermore, the Group has undertaken various voluntary actions to further improve the transparency of its advocacy activities since February 2014.
+- All entities of Société Générale Group abide by European and French regulations. - In addition to the EU and French rules, wherever the Group is present, the Group abides to local obligations. - Furthermore, the Group has undertaken various voluntary actions to further improve the transparency of its advocacy since February 2014.